MicrosoftDocs/azure-docs/articles/expressroute/expressroute-about-virtual-network-gateways.md

 ### <a name="gatewayfeaturesupport"></a>Feature support by gateway SKU

-The following table shows the features supported across each gateway type and the maximum number of ExpressRoute circuit connections supported by each gateway SKU.
+The following table shows the features that each gateway type supports and the maximum number of ExpressRoute circuit connections that each gateway SKU supports.

 | Gateway SKU | VPN gateway and ExpressRoute coexistence | FastPath | Maximum number of circuit connections |
 |--|--|--|--|